grishick/pydantic-airtable/docs/guide/table-management.md

 ## Automatic Field Mapping

-When creating tables, Python types are mapped to AirTable field types:
+When creating tables, Python types are mapped to Airtable field types:

 ```python
 from datetime import datetime